 Your clients love you.
 You’re caring, efficient, and thorough.
-But to get the job, you need to prove it to families & hiring teams.
-This caregiver resume sample will show you how.
+But to get the job, you need to prove it to the hiring teams.
+This caregiver resume example will show you how.

 Too many medical billing resumes are about as legible as doctors’ notes, and far less concrete.
 Hiring managers don’t have time to read between the lines or give candidates the benefit of any doubts.

 Which is great news for you if you can set your medical billing resume apart from the rest.

 - A medical billing resume sample better than most.